microsoft/fluentui-react-native/apps/component-generator/README.md

 ## Build your component

 1. Run `gulp add --new component-name`.
 This should be run from apps/component-generator, not the root.
 Before running this command you may need to install gulp and gulp-rename (i.e. `npm install gulp` `npm install gulp rename`).
-Also ensure that component-name is in lower camelcase (ex. testyTest)
 2. Change your newly generated component.
-3. When you're done, remove `"private": true` from the package.json
+3. Check dependencies in componentName’s package.json (may be out of date), and remove `"private": true` from the package.json
 4. Add to the package.json after "typings":

 ```json